techcentaur/Data-is-Cool/README.md

 # Data-is-Beautiful
-A brief guide to learn data-visualisation, by using how the different methods, and libraries work altogether.
+A brief guide to learn data-visualisation, by learning how the functions work and intuitions in practice.

 > This guide uses `jupyter notebooks`.